 Leveraging Excel Backups

 Creating regular backups of your Excel workbooks is a proactive measure that can save you from significant data loss in case of accidental deletion, corruption, or other unforeseen events.
 Excel itself doesn't have a built-in backup feature in the traditional sense, but you can easily create backups by manually saving copies of your workbooks in different locations or by using Windows' built-in backup tools.
-Consider setting up a regular backup schedule to ensure that you always have a recent copy of your important data.
+Consider setting up a regular backup schedule to confirm that you always have a recent copy of your important data.

 The Importance of Immediate Action